Saint Peter's University: Athletics

 Competing in the Metro Atlantic Athletic Conference (MAAC), the university fields 16 athletic teams.
 All of the sports teams are now known as the Peacocks.
 Until recently, the women's teams were known as the Peahens; Saint Peter's is the only NCAA Division I institution with this mascot.
 The baseball, softball, and soccer teams play at Joseph J. Jaroschak Field, in Lincoln Park.
 All other teams play at the Victor R. Yanitelli, S.J.
 Recreational Life Center, located on campus.
 The school also uses the Jersey City Armory for some events.
 On June 14, 2007, it was announced that the football team would be disbanded.

-Basketball has long been the most popular sport at the college.
+Basketball has long been the most popular sport at the university.
 Under head coach Don Kennedy, the men's team gained national attention by defeating heavily favored and nationally ranked Duke University in the 1968 NIT quarterfinals, en route to a fourth-place finish.

-Saint Peter's has won the MAAC men's basketball championship and the accompanying automatic bid to the NCAA tournament four times (1991, 1995, 2011, and 2022).
+Saint Peter's has won the MAAC men's basketball championship and the accompanying automatic bid to the NCAA tournament five times (1991, 1995, 2011, 2022, and 2024).
 They have appeared in the National Invitation Tournament (NIT) 12 times (1957, 1958, 1967, 1968, 1969, 1975, 1976, 1980, 1982, 1984, 1987, and 1989).
 The women's basketball team has won seven MAAC championships and automatic bids to the NCAA tournament (1982, 1992, 1993, 1997, 1999, 2000, and 2002); it also won the MAAC championship in 1983 and 1984, years when the MAAC champion did not receive an automatic NCAA tournament berth.
 In 2017, Saint Peter's won the CollegeInsider.com Postseason Tournament (CIT) championship by defeating Texas A&M-Corpus Christi in the tournament final.
 It was Saint Peter's first national title in school history.
 In 2022, the men's basketball team earned national recognition after receiving a No. 15 seed in the NCAA tournament and upsetting the No. 2 seed Kentucky Wildcats; it was only the tenth occurrence of a No. 15 seed defeating a No. 2 seed in NCAA Tournament history.
 They then defeated the No. 7 seed Murray State Racers, becoming just the third No. 15 seed to reach the Sweet 16.
 After this they upset the No. 3 seed Purdue Boilermakers to become the first No. 15 seed to reach the Elite 8.